School of Design, Arts and Humanities Scholarships

 Lord & Taylor created this scholarship in conjunction with promotional efforts for Marymount University’s annual fashion show and luncheon, Portfolio in Motion.
 This scholarship is awarded to a junior in the Fashion Design or Fashion Merchandising program who maintains a 3.0 GPA and demonstrates financial need.

 Mary Phelan Baynes Scholarship

 Established in 1996, this scholarship was endowed through a bequest from long-time Marymount supporter and friend Mary Phelan Baynes.
 An entrepreneurial spirit, Ms. Baynes opened her own business during the Depression and became so successful that she opened a second store in 1952.
 A woman ahead of her time, Ms. Baynes had great foresight and lived life to the fullest.
-This scholarship is awarded annually to a full-time undergraduate student in the School of Arts and Sciences who has an interest in fashion retailing so the entrepreneurial spirit may continue.
+This scholarship is awarded annually to a full-time undergraduate student in the School of Design, Arts and Humanities who has an interest in fashion retailing so the entrepreneurial spirit may continue.

 Marymount Angels Scholarship

 The Marymount Angels have been an active volunteer group of the University for decades.
 In 2006, the organization decided to fund a scholarship to benefit an undergraduate student in the Fashion program who has showcased leadership in the classroom, has at least a 3.0 GPA, and has financial need.
 The scholarship can be renewed until graduation as long as the student maintains the necessary criteria.

 Dr. Elizabeth A. Myhill, a noted astrophysicist and Marymount professor, was an inspiring educator.
 When her life was cut short by cancer, an endowed scholarship was set up to honor Dr. Myhill’s dedication to science and her students.
 This scholarship is awarded annually to a female undergraduate student studying math or science that has at least a 2.5 GPA and has demonstrated financial need.